forrestsz/neural-networks-for-xor/README.md

 # neural-networks-for-XOR
-XOR is an important problem in nn, this is a easy nn implemented by numpy for solving xor problem.
+XOR is an important problem in nn, this is a simple nn implemented by numpy for solving xor problem.